Yasirkhan3806/career-elevate/README.md

 - **Progress Tracker**: Track your progress as you go through the roadmap.
 - **Resource Reviews**: Evaluate resources to help guide others in their learning journey.
 - **Smooth Scrolling**: Enhanced scrolling experience with Lenis for a smooth, seamless user interface.

+## Ai Used
+- **ChatGPT**: For generating content, answering user queries, and providing personalized recommendations.
+- **github copilot**: For code suggestions and improvements during development.

 ## Installation